 No pretreatment.
 Unlike DTG, you don’t need to pretreat garments for DTF transfers, which cuts down the number of steps required to finish the printed apparel or product.

-No color restrictions.
+Extensive color options.
 DTF transfers work well with both light and dark-colored garments, making them perfect for sportswear and athleisure.
-And speaking of color, you can use the transfers for vibrant, multicolor designs not available on traditional heat transfers.

 How does it work?